ColinFanghz/TP-SAC/README.md

 # TP-SAC
-code for paper "Research on robust decision making for intelligent connected vehicle at highway on-ramp".
+code for paper "TP-SAC: Robust decision making for on-ramp in Soft Actor-Critic with Trajectory Prediction".
 The code will be made public after the publication of the paper.